wnetzel/all_in_the_multitouch/README.md

-# It's All In The Multitouch
+# Exploring Multi-Touch Instruments With MPE and MIDI 2.0
  A repository for my thesis in the Master's program "Music, Communication and Technology" at the University of Oslo.

  ## Code
- Contains "Pinnacle-6", my Pure data synthesizer inspired by the [Sequential Prophet-6](https://www.sequential.com/product/prophet-6/).
+ Contains "P-6", my Pure data synthesizer inspired by the [Sequential Prophet-6](https://www.sequential.com/product/prophet-6/).

  Dependencies:
  - [Pure Data (0.54-1)](https://puredata.info/)